 - The \$150 Administrative fee/deposit is non-refundable/non-transferable.
-This is partly because camp has year round overhead costs like staff, registration site fees, credit card fees, etc. - YMCA Camp Duncan's policy is typically not to refund program fees.
+This is partly because camp has year round overhead costs like staff, registration site fees, credit card fees, etc. - > YMCA Camp Duncan's policy is typically not to refund program fees.
 We understand that extenuating circumstances occasionally arise and make it impossible for a camper to attend camp.
 In these cases, every effort is made to reschedule the camper for another week if space is available.
-We are human, so we know things come up and we will try to work with you to make it right.
-We will be kind and understanding, we ask you do the same, please. - ➤ Cancellations must be requested before the session starts.
-The camp office will charge total fees for any cancellations made after the start of the given session or for failure to notify us of cancellation.
+We will be kind and understanding, we ask you do the same, please. - ➤ Cancellations must be requested 4 weeks before the session starts.
+The camp office will charge total fees for any cancellations made after this date or for failure to notify us of cancellation.
 The balance of fees is refundable for medical reasons and in rare other cases.
-For medical reasons a Doctor's authorized note may be required.
-No refunds or transfers will be given for any camper being dismissed from camp due to disciplinary action, leaving early due to homesickness, or personal commitments. - ➤ If a camper cannot complete the program due to medical reasons, upon approval by the Executive Director, a prorated refund will be initiated.
+For medical reasons a Doctor's authorized note may be required. - > No refunds or transfers will be given for any camper being dismissed from camp due to disciplinary action, leaving early due to homesickness, or personal commitments. - ➤ If a camper cannot complete the program due to medical reasons, upon approval by the Executive Director, a prorated refund will be initiated.
 Refunds for program fees paid by check often take up to 7-8 weeks.
-Program fees paid by credit card can be refunded within a couple of business days. - > There are no refunds for children sent home for behavioral reasons.
+Program fees paid by credit card can be refunded within a couple of business days.